dasizis/dotNet5782_9171_7973/README.md

 <img src="./screen-shots/log-out.jpg">

 #### Full support of all data queries
--Sort
+- Sort
--Filter by all properies
+- Filter by all properies
--Group by
+- Group by

 #### MVVM
 We used ***FULL*** MVVM.